iiumschedule/albiruni/README.md

 - HandshakeException: [CERTIFICATE_VERIFY_FAILED](https://github.com/iqfareez/iium_schedule/issues/10) error.

-  This happens when the albiruni server has some [certificate issues](https://github.com/iqfareez/iium_schedule/issues/10#issuecomment-1086550494).
+  This happens when the Albiruni server has some [certificate issues](https://github.com/iqfareez/iium_schedule/issues/10#issuecomment-1086550494).
 Some clients might reject the requests.
 If you're in development, try [this answer from SO](https://stackoverflow.com/a/61312927/13617136).

 ## List of available kulliyyah (as of 8 October 2025)